-The City of Montreal’s Direction de l’évaluation foncière is responsible for the property assessment roll.
+The City of Montreal’s Service de l’évaluation foncière is responsible for the property assessment roll.

-The new property assessment roll was deposited on September 14th, 2016 and came into force on January 1st, 2017.
+The new property assessment roll was deposited on September 14, 2022 and will come into force on January 1st, 2023.
 It represents the value of a given immovable at a given point in time based on the concepts of comparable property selling prices and current market replacement cost (adjusted for depreciation).
-It is the basis for your 2017, 2018 and 2019 tax bills.
-Your notice of property assessment was mailed to you with your 2017 tax bill.
+It is the basis for your 2023, 2024 and 2025 tax bills.
+Your notice of property assessment will be mailed to you with your 2023 tax bill.
 The roll is available for consultation online on the Direction de l’évaluation foncière’s website (French only) or at the Town Hall.

 The value of your property is equivalent to its most likely selling price in a free and competitive market.

-There is a prescribed form available online which must be filled out prior to April 30th of the first year of the deposit of a new roll in order to request an administrative revision of the valuation of your property.
+There is a prescribed form available online which must be filled out by April 30, 2023 in order to request an administrative revision of the valuation of your property.
 The municipal evaluator must then send a written reply to your request, and, should an agreement not be reached between both parties further proceedings are possible through the Tribunal administratif du Québec (which is also subject to prescribed forms, fees established by the City of Montreal, and deadlines).